Escape from New York (1981)

 The year is 1997.
 New York City has been turned into a maximum security prison colony, when the American crime rates grows high.
 New York City is surrounded by a wall and the bridges and waterways are mined making sure no convict escapes from Manhattan.
 Snake Plissken, a one-eyed former soldier turned bank robber arrives at New York after being sentenced to life imprisonment in New York City.
 Bob Hauk, police commissioner who runs the New York penal colony gives Snake a job for his freedom.
 Snake is sent into Manhattan to find and rescue the President of the United States who is trapped there, when a terrorist hijacked Air Force One and crashed it in the city.
 Not only Snake must rescue the President, he must also retrieve a cassette containing vital information in the President's possession.
 Hauk has Snake implanted with a bomb which is programmed to detonate in 22 hours, which will kill Snake if he fails the mission, and Hauk will have the bomb disarmed if Snake succeeds.
 Entering New York and 22 hours before the bomb kills him, Snake sets out to rescue the President who is being held hostage by a ruthless warlord known as The Duke of New York.
 Can Snake rescue the President and retrieve the cassette before the 22 hours are up? and will Snake Escape from New York?

-- In a voice-over narration, set in a dystopian 1997, World War III is nearing an end, both the United States and the still existent Soviet Union suffered greatly in the conflict and both looking for a peace resolution.
-Manhattan has been turned into a maximum security prison in 1988 because of a nationwide crime increase of 400% in the United States due to a gas attack by the Soviets at the start of the war in which New York was worst hit.
+- In a voice-over narration, set in a dystopian 1997, World War III is nearing an end, both the United States and the still-existing Soviet Union suffered greatly in the conflict and both looking for a peaceful resolution.
+The island of Manhattan has been turned into a maximum security prison in 1988 because of a nationwide crime increase of 400% in the United States due to a gas attack by the Soviets at the start of the war in which New York was worst hit.
 Surrounded by a 50-foot (15 m) containment wall, all inmates are sentenced to life imprisonment, and have formed gangs which control the crumbling, garbage-strewn city.

 The opening scene shows the dark skyline of Manhattan as two men in a makeshift raft attempt to paddle away from the island when the raft they are in is blown to pieces by a hovering helicopter gunship, which returns to its base on Liberty Island where the overland entrance to the prison is located and the command center of the US police force surrounding the island.

 In his office, Hauk offers a deal to a newly arrived prisoner, a scruffy, one-eyed, famous special-forces-soldier-turned-armed-robber named S.D.
 "Snake" Plissken (Kurt Russell).
+Plissken prefers to be called "Snake", growling his demand whenever Hauk refers to him by his surname.
 If Snake rescues the President, and retrieves a cassette tape that contains important information on nuclear fusion, Hauk will give him a full pardon.
-However, Plissken must complete his mission before the international summit that the President was due to attend, which begins in 24 hours.
-After Plissken reluctantly agrees to the rescue plan, Hauk secretly has him injected with microscopic explosives that will blow open his carotid arteries in 24 hours (one day).
+However, Snake Plissken must complete his mission before the international summit that the President was due to attend, which begins in 24 hours.
+After Snake Plissken reluctantly agrees to the rescue plan, Hauk secretly has him injected with microscopic explosives that will blow open his carotid arteries in 24 hours (one day).
 The explosives cannot be defused until within 15 minutes before they go off, as a way of ensuring that Snake does not abandon his mission and escape, nor find another way to remove them.
 If he returns with the President and the tape in time for the summit, Hauk will save him by having the charges in his neck neutralized with X-rays.
-Snake gruffly promises to kill Hauk when he returns.
+A furious Snake gruffly promises to kill Hauk when he returns.

 Snake covertly lands atop the World Trade Center in a Gulfire glider similar to the one he piloted in a daring covert operations action over Leningrad, USSR, and then locates the hijacked plane wreckage and the escape pod, but the President is gone.
 Snake tracks the President's life-monitor bracelet signal to the basement of an abandoned theater, only to find it on the wrist of an incoherent old coot (George "Buck" Flower).
 At the theater, Snake meets a friendly inmate nicknamed "Cabbie" (Ernest Borgnine), who offers to help.

-Forced at gunpoint, Cabbie takes Snake to see Brain (Harry Dean Stanton), a savvy and well-educated inmate who has made the New York Public Library his personal fortress.
+Snake demands Cabbie tell him where the President is being held.
+Cabbie tells him that Brain (Harry Dean Stanton), a savvy and well-educated inmate, knows.
+Cabbie takes Snake to the New York Public Library where Brain lives, a place he's turned into a veritable fortress.
 It is here that Snake identifies Brain as a former accomplice of his named Harold Helman, from some heists they did in the past.
 Forced at gunpoint, Brain tells Snake that a powerful gang leader, the self-proclaimed "Duke of New York" (Isaac Hayes), and the leader of the Gypsies, the largest and most powerful gang in the city, has the President and plans to lead a mass escape across the mined and heavily guarded 69th Street Bridge (the real Queensboro Bridge is the 59th Street Bridge), using the President as a human shield and hostage.
-When the Duke unexpectedly arrives to get a diagram of the bridge's land mines, Snake forces Brain and his girlfriend Maggie (Adrienne Barbeau) to lead him back to The Duke's compound.
+When the Duke unexpectedly arrives, with a large convoy of henchmen, to get a diagram of the bridge's land mines, Snake forces Brain and his girlfriend Maggie (Adrienne Barbeau) to lead him back to The Duke's compound.
 After stealing a car from one of the Duke's henchmen, Snake, Brain, and Maggie drive through Skulls gang country along Broadway, barely escaping.
 Snake finds the President who is being held in an abandoned railroad car in what was the Grand Central Train Station, but his rescue fails and he is captured after Brain betrays Snake.

 With the Duke chasing them in his Cadillac, Snake and the others drive over the mine-strewn bridge.
 After the cab hits a land mine, the cab is destroyed and Cabbie is killed.
 As the others flee on foot, Brain is killed by a mine and Maggie refuses to leave him.
 She attempts to hold off the Duke's car by firing at him with a handgun, and she succeeds in forcing Duke's car (a distinctive vehicle with ornate chandeliers mounted on either side of the car's hood) to crash, but he crashes into her, killing her, and he continues his pursuit on foot.
 Snake and the President reach the containment wall, and the guards raise the President on a rope.
-The Duke then attacks Snake, but the President shoots the Duke with a sub-machine gun, killing him (this is indicated to be done in revenge for the torture The Duke put him through).
+The Duke then attacks Snake, but the President shoots the Duke with a sub-machine gun, killing him out of revenge for torturing him during his confinement.
 Snake is then lifted to safety, and the mini-explosives implanted in his neck are deactivated with X-rays with seconds to spare.

 At Liberty Island, as the President prepares for a televised speech, he distractedly thanks Snake for saving him.
 Snake asks him how he feels about the numerous men and women who died saving his life, but the President only offers half-hearted regret that visibly disgusts Snake as he sees the President, a trembling and helpless captive, revert back to his self-assured personality.
 After Snake is pardoned, he decides he will not kill Hauk at this time and leaves the prison.
 Hauk thanks him for the rescue, and offers the incredulous anti-hero a job of working for the government in other top secret missions.
 Snake, alienated with the nation he once served with honor, refuses.
 Hauk tells Snake to think about the offer and notes: "We make quite a team!
 Huh, Snake?"
-Snake angrily replies: "The name's Plissken!"
+In complete contrast to Snake earlier and frequently reminding Hauk to call him by his first name, Snake angrily replies: "The name's Plissken!"

 The President's speech commences and he offers the content of the cassette to the summit.
 To the President's embarrassment, the tape has been switched for a cassette of the swing song "Bandstand Boogie" (the theme from American Bandstand), Cabbie's favorite song.
-Snake had switched tapes during the chase across the bridge.
-In the distance, Snake is seen tearing apart the all-important nuclear fusion tape (the only thing to save mankind from nuclear war) and smiling as he walks off into the night.
+Snake had apparently switched tapes during the chase across the bridge.
+In the distance unnoticed just outside the Liberty Island prison gate, Snake is seen casually unwinding and tearing apart the all-important nuclear fusion cassette tape (the only thing to save mankind from nuclear war) and smiling while puffing on a cigarette as he walks off into the night.
 On that cynical note, 'Escape from New York' comes to a close.